clburlison/pinpoint/README.md

 # Legal Notice

 > pinpoint should only be installed on devices that you have authorization to do so on.
-Data collected from this project is directly uploaded to Apple, Inc. and Google, Inc. via geocoding APIs for in order to locate your Mac.
+Data collected from this project is directly uploaded to Apple, Inc. and Google, Inc. via GeoCoding APIs for in order to locate your Mac.
 >
 > Usage of this project for illegal or immoral activities is deeply frowned upon.
 These activities could have consequences including fines and jail time depending on your location.
 I in no way endorse the usage of this project for these acts.